ForwardFinancing/forwardfinancing.github.io/_posts/2017-05-26-deploying-create-react-app-to-s3.markdown

 {% endhighlight %}

-Next, we modified the router file in our Elixir app to direct any requests to paths starting with `/panel/user_roles` to the new layout which loads the react
+Next, we modified the router file in our Elixir app to direct any requests to paths starting with `/panel/user_roles` to the new layout which loads the React
 app:

 {% highlight elixir %}